 At Airedale NHS Foundation Trust we believe that every woman and family booked to receive maternity care through our Trust should expect a high standard of antenatal education as it is an important and valued element of our maternity services.
 Physical, emotional and intellectual preparation can have a huge impact on birth outcomes and effective parent education can significantly increase the likelihood of a normal birth and a healthy baby – both are factors which will enhance the transition to parenthood.

 Our classes are available for all women booked to receive their maternity care at Airedale.
 We offer a variety of classes and you can attend at any time during your pregnancy, but we suggest that between 28 to 36 weeks of pregnancy is ideal.
 Spaces are limited per class to ensure quality and therefore it is advisable to book early, Please book following your 20 week Ultrasound scan. (how to book).

-Parent Education sessions aim to be informative, fun, interactive, and an excellent way for you to meet other parents-to-be.
+Parent Education sessions aim to be informative, fun, interactive.

 The aim of the session is to enable participants to learn about the labour process and to find out about a variety of coping techniques to enable you to have a calm, confident and positive approach to labour and the birth of your baby.
 At the end of the sessions there will be opportunity to view the labour ward (called the ‘Stork Walk’).
 As this is a busy maternity unit, access to labour rooms may not always be possible.

 Takes place most Tuesday evenings 17:00 – 19:30pm.

 Caring for your baby: building a positive relationship (approximately 2.5-3 hours)